coatyio/coaty-js/docs/man/migration-guide.md

 ### Changes in Coaty object types

 * Stop using `CoatyObject.assigneeUserId` as this property has been removed.
-If needed, add it to your custom object type.
+* Stop using `Task.workflowId` as this property has been removed.
+If needed, define an equivalent property in your custom task type.
+* Use new property `Task.assigneeObjectId` to reference an object, e.g. a user or machine, that this task is assigned to.
+* Change type of `Task.requirements` property to consist of key-value pairs.
 * Stop using `Config` as this core type has been removed.
 If needed, define an equivalent object type in your application code.
 * Rename core object type `Component` to `Identity`.
 This name better reflects